AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/00-prereqs.md

 * You have a Unix/Linux Shell at your disposal for setting up the Pizzeria application (e.g. Azure Cloud Shell, WSL2 bash, Mac zsh etc.)
 * You have validated that the Pizzeria applications (one for PostgreSQL and one for MySQL) are working
 * [Optional] You have database management tools GUI for PostgreSQL and MySQL installed on your computter and are able to connect to the Postgres and MySQL databases.
-* Using GUI tool or commandlike SQL, once connected to the database, explore the "wth" database used for the application.
+* Once connected to the database, explore the "wth" database used for the application.
-* Explore the user "contosoapp" that owns the application objects and its security privileges.
-In later challenges, this user needs to be created on the target database.
+* Explore the user "contosoapp" that owns the application objects and its security privileges it has.

 ## References